Take a digital wallet payment

 There are no additional PSP fees if your service takes digital wallet payments.

-If you have disabled any card brands through the GOV.UK Pay admin tool, these card brands will also be disabled for digital wallet payments.
+If you have turned off any card brands through the GOV.UK Pay admin tool, these card brands will also be turned off for digital wallet payments.

 Sign in to the GOV.UK Pay admin tool.

-Under Services, select the service where you want to enable Apple Pay.
+Under Services, select the service where you want to turn on Apple Pay.

 Select Settings.